Undergraduate Academic Standing Requirements

 A student who is dismissed a second time will not be eligible for reinstatement.

 In addition to meeting academic standing requirements, described above, all degree-seeking students must also maintain Satisfactory Academic Progress (SAP) toward a degree to maintain eligibility for federal and institutional financial aid.
 This includes grants, scholarships, loans, and work-study.
-Students must earn a minimum of 67% of their total cumulative credits attempted each semester.
-Also, undergraduate students must maintain a cumulative grade point average of 1.800 (1–27 credits completed), 1.900 (28–55 credits completed), 2.000 (56 or more credits completed).
+Students must earn a minimum of 67% of their total cumulative credits attempted each semester (this includes transfer credits).
+In addition, undergraduate students must maintain a cumulative grade point average of 1.800 (1–27 credits completed), 1.900 (28–55 credits completed), 2.000 (56 or more credits completed).
 Graduate students must maintain a cumulative grade point average of 3.000.
 This review is conducted by the Financial Aid Office after each fall, spring, and summer term even if the student did not receive financial aid in a particular term.

 Pennsylvania state Grant recipients enrolled full-time must earn a minimum of 24 credits per academic year or 12 credits per semester, if enrolled for one semester during the academic year.
 There is no GPA requirement.
 This review is conducted annually after the spring semester.

-A student who completes the academic requirements for a program but continues to take coursework before earning the degree or certificate is not eligible for further additional federal funds for that program.
+A student who completes the academic requirements for a program but continues to take coursework before earning the degree or certificate is not eligible for federal funds for that program.